MTS Master's Degree

-Since 1992, the UFR STAPS in Montpellier has offered a master's degree in sports tourism management as part of its sports management program.
-The Master's in Sports Tourism Management (M.T.S.) has trained more than 800 professionals in the sector.
-Today, it is supported by a team of 10 professionals who are recognized in their fields (tourism marketing, communication, facility management, tour operators, nature sports consultants, etc.) and 11 university lecturers (research professors, PRAG and ATER).
+Since 1992, the UFR STAPS in Montpellier has offered a master’s degree in sports tourism management as part of its sports management program.
+The Master’s in Sports Tourism Management (M.T.S.) has trained more than 800 professionals in the sector.
+Today, the program is supported by a team of 10 professionals who are recognized experts in their fields (tourism marketing, communications, facility management, tour operators, outdoor sports consultants, etc.) and 11 academic faculty members (professors, research professors, associate professors, and assistant professors).

 , University of Montpellier